-RF amplifiers, BUCs and transceivers
+RF power amplifiers, BUCs and transceivers

-The Integrated Solutions product line consists of RF amplifiers, BUCs and transceivers that use solid-state sources to produce high power at microwave and millimeter-wave frequencies.
+The Integrated Solutions product line consists of RF amplifiers, Block Up Converters, or BUCs, transceivers and Frequency Control Units, or FCU that use solid-state sources to produce high power at microwave and millimeter-wave frequencies.
 Our patented Spatial AdvantEdgeTM technology allows us to create more compact product packages that provide higher power, greater reliability and improved efficiency for any mission-critical applications.
-The spatially power combined amplifier employs a different technique for combining the transistor outputs than traditional Monolithic Microwave Integrated Circuit, or MMIC, based amplifiers.
+The spatially power combined amplifier employs a different technique for combining the transistor outputs than traditional Monolithic Microwave Integrated Circuit, or MMIC based amplifiers.
 Rather than combining in multiple steps, increasing loss and size with each combining stage, all transistor outputs are combined in a single step.
 Many amplifying elements synchronously amplify the input signal, and their outputs are combined in free space for very high combining efficiency.

 Our Integrated Solutions patented technology allows us to create amplifiers and BUCs with high output power in more compact product packages that generate less heat, use less energy, and reduce lifecycle costs.
-Our Integrated Solutions products help customers meet the stringent power requirements for mission-critical communications system.
+Our Integrated Solutions products help customers meet the stringent power requirements for mission-critical communications systems.
 We perform full factory acceptance testing on every unit we manufacture and deliver, ensuring each product has guaranteed performance over the full temperature range and over extended frequency bands.

 We believe that we have established a leadership position with our compact, highly efficient SSPAs with a field-proven family of high to medium powered Ka, Ku, and X band products.
-Our Integrated Solutions line of products are designed and tested to meet strenuous requirements for temperature, shock and vibration, over the full range of frequency and at the extremes of environmental performance specifications.
+Our Integrated Solutions line of products are designed and tested to meet strenuous requirements for temperature, shock and vibration over the full range of frequency and at the extremes of environmental performance specifications.
 Our Integrated Solutions field-proven technology and reputation for innovation and quality drive solutions for multiple applications targeting military, aerospace, commercial and broadcast satellite systems.

-Our product lines include SSPAs in different size and power specifications including for example: Matchbox, PowerStream, Microstream, and Endurance
+Our product lines include SSPAs in different size and power specifications including for example: EnduroStream, PowerStream®, TerraStream, Aerostream ®, and Microstream.